Escape to Witch Mountain (1975 film): Cast

+Production

 Differences from the novel

 Escape to Witch Mountain is based on the novel by Alexander Key.
 Significant differences from the book include its tone and plot elements.
 For example, in the book, the children are befriended by Father O'Day, an athletic, young Catholic priest, rather than crusty widower Jason O'Day.
 The children's ship is shot down, rather than crashed, and the children are olive-skinned, though with light-colored hair, rather than fair-skinned and blonde-haired.
 In the book, Deranian is the main antagonist, and he is working for a shadowy European cabal who are trying to capture the children for their special powers, instead of for Aristotle Bolt.
 The novel is set along or near the Atlantic Coast of the United States, whereas the film was shot along the Pacific Coast in California.